guillaume-chevalier/HAR-stacked-residual-bidir-LSTMs/README.md

 The two datasets can be loaded by running `python download_datasets.py` in the `data/` folder.

-## Results for the original UCI HAR dataset (from the [previous project](https://github.com/guillaume-chevalier/LSTM-Human-Activity-Recognition))
+## Results using the previous UCI HAR dataset

 Classifying the type of movement amongst six categories:
 `(WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)`.
 Run config with `python config_dataset_HAR_6_classes.py`.